toolboxleigh/OfficeDocs-SharePoint/migration/understanding-permissions-when-migrating.md

 # Understanding Permissions and the SharePoint Migration Tool

-The SharePoint Migration Tool permission control is effected by various conditions.
+The SharePoint Migration Tool permission control is affected by various conditions.
 The following table lists all the conditions and the corresponding results.

 |**Source**|***Preserve user permissions* set to ON**|**Are you migrating to the Target library root folder or sub folder?**|**Target library permission before migration**|**Target library permission after migration**|**Note**|
 |:-----|:-----|:-----|:-----|:-----|:-----|